Data-driven Methods Applied to Soft Robot Modeling and Control: A Review: Foundations for Data-driven Approaches

-In many cases, the Jacobian model is an initial modeling and control solution for a soft robot and then motivates the development of the other approaches.
-A customized MR Safe robotic catheter manipulator is used in \cite{18XW}, and the Jacobian model is included in this paper for model-free control.
-Furthermore, a detailed analytical model for the aforementioned manipulator is developed as the central part of the controller in \cite{22ZD}.
-A honeycomb pneumatic networks arm is controlled by the inverse Jacobian matrix in \cite{17YJ}, and the same soft robot is included in \cite{21HJ} for challenging manipulation tasks.
-The latter work employs RL and the Jacobian model as low-level behavior controllers and compares their performance.
+\zc{Although so many adaptations have been proposed, the Jacobian matrix is still an initial solution for many labs and motivates applying the other approaches, especially data-driven ones.} \zc{A neural network is applied for control in \cite{17TTb}, which is based on the Jacobian matrix estimation process.} A honeycomb pneumatic networks arm is controlled by the inverse Jacobian matrix in \cite{17YJ}, and the same soft robot is included in \cite{21HJ} for challenging manipulation tasks.
+The latter work employs the Jacobian \zc{matrix in} a low-level behavior controller and compares it with RL.

-In summary, the Jacobian model is a concise and simple model for soft robot modeling and control.
-This model only uses one matrix for modeling and only requires actuation and position variables in the last steps.
-The Jacobian model is employed as modeling, and the inverse matrix can be utilized for control.
-Such a model is updated online with a high frequency in most cases, which can be achieved due to the simple structure.
-Meanwhile, the linear relationship assumption necessitates online updating and high control frequency.
-Only position control can be achieved directly, and the other tasks, e.g., force control, require specific adjustments.
-A comparison of some typical papers using the Jacobian model is shown in Table \ref{table_j}.
+In summary, the Jacobian matrix is a concise and simple method for soft robots.
+The matrix is updated online with a high frequency in most cases, which can be achieved due to the simple structure.
+Meanwhile, the oversimplified linearization necessitates online updating and high control frequency.
+A comparison of some typical papers using the Jacobian matrix is shown in Table \ref{table_j}.
+This table contains the first paper employing the Jacobian matrix for soft robot control\cite{14MY}.
+Force control is achieved in \cite{16MY} considering a force model in the control optimization problem.
+The authors of the last work \cite{21HJ} take inspiration \zc{from the Jacobian matrix in\cite{17YJ}} and implement RL based on the same robot.